saxinte/angular-js-shopping-cart/README.md

-first-angular-app
+angular-js-app
 =================

-spare time - first AngularJS app
+spare time - playing with AngularJS.
+This app is a tee shirt catalogue, it provide a tee shirts list, a tee shirt view, and a basket.